 A letter of expectations can be issued at any time and normally coincides with the development of the Statement of Performance Expectations (SPE) as the SPE must reflect the content of the letter of expectations.
 With the change of government in 2023, a new letter of expectations was issued.

-The Government is committed to policies that improve the lives of New Zealanders and address the healthcare challenges they face.
-Despite a difficult fiscal and economic environment, Pharmac remains well placed to deliver more medicines, improve the efficiency of the organisation and develop productive partnerships with the heath sector.
+The Government is committed to policies that improving the lives of New Zealanders and addressing the healthcare challenges they face.
+Despite a difficult fiscal and economic environment, I believe Pharmac remains well-placed to deliver more medicines and medical technologies; improve the efficiency of the organisation; and continue to develop productive partnerships within the heath sector.

 Improving access to medicines and medical technology

-I have been clear we need to continue to innovate and optimise within Pharmac to ensure we are delivering greatest value for the largest number of New Zealanders we can through improving access to new medicines and medical technologies.
-This is how we drive better health outcomes and productivity.
-There is also a need to continue to explore how the different roles Pharmac undertakes in relation to health technology assessment and procurement can be optimised and made fit-for-purpose.
+I want the work to innovate and optimise Pharmac that has been undertaken to continue.
+This will ensure we are delivering the greatest value for the largest number of New Zealanders we can through improving access to new medicines and medical technologies.
+This is how we will drive better health outcomes and productivity.

 Updating Pharmac’s assessment methodologies and approach, including:

-The wider fiscal impacts to the government of funding medicines and medical devices, and how you consider societal impacts.
+The wider fiscal impacts to the Government of funding medicines and medical devices, and how you consider societal impacts.
+This could include a review of the Factors for Consideration.

-Appropriate processes and methodologies for ensuring that those living with a disease, and their carers and family, can participate and provide input into the decision-making processes.
+Embedding appropriate processes for ensuring that those living with a disease, their carers, and their family, can participate and provide input into the decision-making processes.

 Pharmac making budget requests to me as its responsible Minister, in a manner which maintains independence but supports additional investment.
-This should include exploring with stakeholders different methods for funding medicines.
+This could include exploring with stakeholders different methods for funding medicines.

 Building productive partnerships

-Pharmac must have a culture which is professional and respects stakeholders.
-This is important to ensure positive productive relationships with stakeholders and public trust is maintained.
+Pharmac must have a culture that is professional and respects stakeholders.
+This is important to ensure positive, productive relationships which maintain public trust.

-Prioritising improvements in the timeliness of assessment and decision-making and publication processes.
-I expect you to continue to report results publicly.
+Prioritising improvements in the timeliness of assessment and decision-making.
+I expect you to continue working on the reporting of timelines and results publicly.
+This should include:

 Partnership and engagement work being strengthened to ensure all stakeholders understand what Pharmac does and how it works.
 This should include identifying opportunities for collaboration including:

-Partnering with government and non-government stakeholders, including the medicines and medical devices industries, to identify and pursue opportunities that improve horizon scanning, enable process efficiencies, support funding and planning for emerging technologies, and ultimately deliver better health outcomes.
+Partnering with government and non-government stakeholders, including the medicines and medical devices industries, to consider opportunities to improve horizon scanning, support funding and planning for emerging technologies, and ultimately deliver better health outcomes.
+This could include work to identify:

-I expect Pharmac to renew its organisational culture and sharpen its strategic focus, ensuring it plays a more visible and constructive role across the wider health system.
-You have identified areas for improvement across Pharmac already and I agree with the broad approach.
-I also expect that Pharmac contributes to broader health system priorities.
+I appreciate the work to date that Pharmac has done to renew its organisational culture and sharpen its strategic focus, ensuring it plays a more visible and constructive role across the wider health system.
+You have identifi ed areas for improvement across Pharmac already and I agree with the broad approach.
+I also expect that Pharmac contributes to broader health system priorities by:

-Pharmac is investing in data and digital infrastructure to enhance core functions and improve decision making, collaboration and transparency.
+Investing in data and digital infrastructure to enhance core functions, and improve decision making, collaboration, efficiency and transparency.
+This includes for example:

 The Government Policy Statement on Health 2024-2027.